Lost in London: Development

 The idea for the film came to Harrelson following a night out at Chinawhite, a club in Soho, in 2002.
 He broke an ashtray in a London taxi, which led to his being chased by police in a different taxi, and spending a night in jail.
 In the film, Harrelson, Wilson and Nelson play themselves in a story based on the real event, where Harrelson struggles to get home, while running into friends and members of a royal family.

 Harrelson announced the film in September 2016.
 According to Harrelson, the film contains 30 cast members and 14 shooting locations.
 The film also includes car and foot chase scenes.
 It is the first film that Harrelson has directed.
 The film was produced by Harrelson and Ken Kao of Waypoint Entertainment, while Fathom Events assisted in the live production.
 Nigel Willoughby is the cinematographer.
 The film was shot on 20 January, and it was broadcast in over 550 theatres in the United States starting 1800 PST on 19 January.
 The film was shot in a single take with one camera.
 The running time is approximately 100 minutes.
 After the live showing, Harrelson participated in a question and answer session.
-In addition to Harrelson, Wilson and Nelson, Zrinka Cvitešić were also cast.
+In addition to Harrelson, Wilson and Nelson, Zrinka Cvitešić was also cast.
 The film officially premiered in London on 27 January 2017.